DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - pushfile commands will now skip already staged and committed files during usage. making the use of "pushfile *" more robust
    - added viewRepos command - you can now view any github repositories right from you CLI
    - deleteRepo command - checks and deletes github repositories
    - clear_commit command clears the local staging area and commits